The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Methodology

 \section{Methodology}

 This section introduces the methods that are needed to rigorously study the effect of congestion on ODMTS and to assess the benefit of DBLs.
-It first discusses how to model congestion with limited resources, and how to create the congestion scenarios that are used in the analysis.
-It then present a bilevel optimization model to design ODMTS for these scenarios.
+It first proposes an approach to model congestion in ODMTS with limited resources, and how to create the congestion scenarios that are used in the analysis.
+It then presents a bilevel optimization model to design ODMTS for these scenarios.
 It concludes by discussing how to incorporate DBLs into the design.